rtreacy87/Matrix_Computations/chapter1/row_v_col/README.md

     std::vector<double>& y)
 ```

-**Purpose:** Accurately measures the performance of a gaxpy implementation.
+**Purpose:** Accurately measures the performance of a single gaxpy implementation.

 **Parameters:**
 - `gaxpy_func`: Pointer to the gaxpy function to test